rbind/asimumba.web/content/about/about.md

 Hi, I'm Aaron Simumba, welcome to my site.
 -----------------------------------------
 In another life, I am an Accounting and Finance major.
-Graduated from the [**Univeristy of Namibia**](http://unam.edu.na/) with a BA degree in Accounting(Honours).
+Graduated from the [**University of Namibia**](http://unam.edu.na/) with a BA degree in Accounting(Honours).
 For my part time activities, I explain to or is it tutor Business Administration students in the art of business and accounting at the [**University of Zambia**](https://www.unza.zm/).

 Not to mention, I am lost in the Data Science web...
 I hope to find my way out of the maze soon.
-In addition, I am fascinated by stock markets and everything with a business and finance buzz.
-More like I am the middle part of a sandwich.
+In addition, I'm fascinated by stock markets and everything with a business and finance buzz.

 I can be found on [**Github**](https://github.com/asimumba/) poking around interesting projects... and occasionally I rant on [**twitter**](https://twitter.com/zedsamurai/).